The city has adopted Altibase since 2012 because it was the only option to accommodate and process extremely high volumes of data in real time.

 The Korean government embarked on smart city projects in 2009.
 Sensors installed throughout a city are used to monitor and react on data regarding traffic, crime, natural disasters and weather.
 Paju City with the population of 400,000 decided to pioneer the project.
 The project is called U-City, or ubiquitous city.

-The city needed databases to monitor and analyze data from sensors in real time.
+The city, located in Gyunggi Province, needed databases to monitor and analyze data from sensors in real time.

 - Data collected from sensors would inevitably increase geometrically as the city planned to install more.